 - Assist with appeals: If the administrative law judge denies your disability claim, you may have the right to appeal.
 A disability attorney can help you with the appeal process, including preparing and submitting briefs and arguing your case.

 - Help protect your rights: A disability attorney can help you protect your rights throughout the disability application and appeals process.

-In addition to these services, an experienced disability attorney can provide valuable advice and guidance on your disability benefits process.
+In addition to these services, an experienced long-term disability attorney can provide valuable advice and guidance on your disability benefits process.

 Contact Abell and Capitan Law for Help Getting the Benefits You Deserve